SteMIDIfactory/P-DOR/README.md

 ![alt text](https://github.com/SteMIDIfactory/P-DOR/blob/master/output/SNP_histogram_first_run.png)

 In this case the threshold was set to 15 SNPs, which is slightly less than the actual inflection point.

+Here, the threshold can be adjusted after the preliminary run of the pipeline according to the inflection point that is around 25 SNPs, a more indicated threshold to be set in the analysis.

+Once the adjusted threshold is estimated, P-DOR can be run again to obtain a better assessment of the epidemiological clusters.

 ![alt text](https://github.com/SteMIDIfactory/P-DOR/blob/master/output/SNP_histogram_first_run.png)

-Here, the threshold can be adjusted after the preliminary run of the pipeline according to the inflection point that is around 25 SNPs, a more indicated threshold to assess the epidemiological clusters.

 4) Heatmap and graph network representing the core-SNPs distances between all pairs of genomes.